Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: PEC integral equations with physical unknowns

-Using the representation above for the scattered electric and magnetic fields, the EFIE is obtained by imposing the boundary condition~$\bn \times \bE^{\tot} = {\boldsymbol 0}$, the magnetic field integral equation (MFIE) is obtained by imposing the boundary condition~$\bn \times \bH^{\tot} = \bJ$, and the standard CFIE is obtained as a linear combination of~$\bn \times \bH^{\tot} = \bJ$ and~$-\bn \times\bn \times \bE^{\tot} = {\boldsymbol 0}$.
-Charge-current formulations, on the other hand, are based on considering the charge term as an independent unknown and imposing another one (or more) of the other conditions in~(\ref{EHbc}) in order to obtain a uniquely solvable system of equations~\cite{QianChew,CCIE1,CCIE3,CCIE4,CCIEour,Nystrom_our}.
-We will often refer to these as \emph{augmented formulations}, since they have increased the number of unknowns and imposed additional constraints.
-We turn now to the derivation of one such scheme.
+Defining $\rho = \nabla_{\Gamma} \cdot \bJ/(i\omega)$ according to \eqref{contcond} causes the EFIE to be hypersingular and the evaluation of the electric field to be ill-conditioned.
+In order to avoid these difficulties, charge-current formulations have been developed based on including electric charge as an independent unknown and imposing one (or more) additional conditions from~(\ref{EHbc}) in order to obtain a uniquely solvable system of equations~\cite{QianChew,CCIE1,CCIE3,CCIE4,CCIEour,Nystrom_our}.
+We will often refer to this approach as an \emph{augmented formulation} since the number of unknown and constraints have both increased.
+We turn now to the derivation of two such scheme.